Location: Marianas Trench Marine National Monument and the Commonwealth of the Northern Marianas Islands

 Ship: NOAA Ship Okeanos Explorer

-The goal of our expedition was to explore and collect baseline information in unknown and poorly-known areas in and around the Marianas Trench Marine National Monument and the Commonwealth of the Northern Marianas Islands using the ROV Deep Discoverer.
-Most of the deep sea has never been visualized and so initiatives like this are important as they give us a glimpse of what kind of habitats are down in the depths and what lives at them.
+I co-led this expedition to explore and collect baseline information in unknown and poorly-known areas in and around the Marianas Trench Marine National Monument and the Commonwealth of the Northern Marianas Islands using the ROV Deep Discoverer.
+Most of the deep sea in this area has never been surveyed, so initiatives like this are important as they give a glimpse of what habitats are down in the depths and what lives at them.
 This then allows us to take the appropriate measures to manage and protect them.

-The news and media coverage by more than 70 outlets (including CNN, NPR, LA Times, Washington Post, Scientific American, USA Today, BBC) was insane!
+There were more than 2.5 million views of the live video feeds from the expedition and the expedition was covered by more than 70 media outlets, including CNN, NPR, LA Times, Washington Post, Scientific American, USA Today, BBC!
 We think this little jellyfish was the trigger but it meant we were kept busy doing interviews during and after the cruise.
-There were more than 2.5 million views of the live video feeds from the expedition, greatly breaking the previous record of 700,000!
-Yes people, the Okeanos Explorer and the great team on board know how to do science communication!